 Model Control Protocol (MCP)

-Model Control Protocol (MCP) servers extend aider’s capabilities by providing additional tools and functionality to the AI models.
+Model Control Protocol (MCP) servers extend cecli’s capabilities by providing additional tools and functionality to the AI models.
 MCP servers can add features like git operations, context retrieval, and other specialized tools.

 Configuring MCP Servers

-You have two ways of sharing your MCP server configuration with Aider.
+You have two ways of sharing your MCP server configuration with cecli.

-Today, Aider-CE/Cecli supports connecting to MCP servers using stdio, http, and sse transports.
+Today, CECLI/Cecli supports connecting to MCP servers using stdio, http, and sse transports.

 Config Files